Monthly Tracker · June 2026

 Understanding Leader Approval Ratings

 Net approval is calculated by subtracting the percentage of respondents who disapprove of a leader from those who approve.
 A positive figure means more people approve than disapprove.
-A figure of −35 means disapproval exceeds approval by 35 percentage points.
+A figure of −44 means disapproval exceeds approval by 44 percentage points — the current position of Keir Starmer.

 Why all leaders are unpopular